-Our second main result is about a comparative statics of the feasible payoff set with respect to $\delta$ and $T$.
+Second, we analyze the comparative statics of the feasible payoff set with respect to $\delta$ and $T$.
 We find that the feasible payoff set is decreasing (in the set-inclusion sense) in the effective discount factor $\delta^T$.
-Perhaps surprisingly, this implies that the set is \emph{decreasing} in $\delta$.
+Interestingly, this implies that the set is \emph{decreasing} in $\delta$.
 When the effective discount factor is $1$, the feasible payoff set coincides with the convex hull of the static payoffs.
-When it is close to $0$, it is an $n$-dimensional cube, where for each player the maximum (resp. minimum) feasible payoff coincides with the maximum (resp. minimum) stage payoff.
+When it is close to $0$, it is an $n$-dimensional cube, where for each player, the maximum (resp. minimum) feasible payoff coincides with the maximum (resp. minimum) stage game payoff.
 For intermediate effective discount factors, it is an $n$-dimensional polytope.

-We also examine the condition where the above monotonicity holds in a strict sense.
-Under a very mild condition ― unless the one-shot feasible set is already a (multidimensional) cube ― it is shown that the OLG feasible set satisfies the strict monotonicity with respect to the parameters.
+Furthermore, we examine the condition under which the above monotonicity holds in a strict sense.
+We find that unless the one-shot feasible set is already a (multidimensional) cube, the OLG feasible set satisfies the strict monotonicity with respect to the parameters.

 \textbf{Related Literature}